flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 ### Game State Management

-The game's state is managed through the `GameControl` class using a `GameState` enum:
+The game's state is managed through the `GameControl` class using a `GameState` Enum:

 ```csharp
 public enum GameState